 Galaxy S III users who do not own a Galaxy Gear may be more interested in the new Samsung KNOX compatibility or the improved pre-installed apps.
-The version number rolling out to devices is R530UVXUBMJA.
 Read More

 An Android 4.3 OTA update has already rolled out to Galaxy S IIIs on T-Mobile and AT&T. Now the update is coming to Sprint devices.
 This release not only gives Galaxy S IIIs the latest version of Jelly Bean, it introduces the ability to pair the devices with Galaxy Gear smartwatches and brings in Samsung KONX compatibility.
 Many of those pre-installed apps will also see improvements as well.

 This OTA is the first in seven months and jumps the Sprint Galaxy SIII up from Android 4.1.
-The update version number is L710VPMJ9.
-If the notification hasn't already popped up on your device, feel free to check manually.
 Read More